cravvnn/deadlock-dolly/README.md

 `engine2.dll` build inspected for this release.
 If your installation differs, choose **Console (legacy)** before launching; Dolly does not guess new offsets.

-The working manual paused-camera controls are unchanged.
-DOF and other camera variables still use sampled console updates and are not synchronized to every rendered frame. **In-game smoothness is not yet verified for the native driver.**
-Use the short [native camera test](docs/NATIVE_CAMERA.md) before publishing.

 The GitHub **Source code** download and the source ZIP contain the source and build recipe.
 They do not contain an already compiled Windows executable.